labelinsight/redux-module/README.md

 npm install --save @labelinsight/redux-module
 ```

-## Wat?
+## Why?

 ReduxModule reduces boilerplate noise by removing the need for developers to
 have to create types or wire them to creators or reducer handlers, _ever_.
 The
-module also provides a convenient setter syntax for bypassing state merges when
+module also provides a convenient setter syntax for automatically creating state
-updates do not require previous state or logic, which cuts out a surprising
+merges when updates do not require previous state or logic, which cuts out a
-amount of code.
+surprising amount of code.
+It has zero dependencies and requires no middleware.
+It is just a boilerplate ... reducer 😜.

 ## Comparison with Vanilla Redux